baphled/acceptable_model/README.md

-By default AcceptableModel::Artist will include all accessor methods that the Artist class exposes whilst knowing about how to deal with the models relationships and representing this in a HATEOS format.
+By default AcceptableModel::Artist will include all accessor methods that the Artist class exposes whilst knowing about how to deal with the models relationships and representing this in a HATEOAS format.

 ### Separating presentation with versioning